-65319 Biological Criminalistics6cp; 3hpw on campus practical attendance (5 wks laboratory classes; 7 wks workshops), plus weekly online activities and videos
+65319 Biological Criminalistics6cp; 3hpw live attendance classes (5 wks laboratory classes; 3 wks on campus workshops; 4 wks online workshops), plus weekly online Canvas activities and videos in asynchronous learning mode

 Requisite(s): 65316 Criminalistics AND 65342 Crime Scene Investigation